 I live in Uckfield.
 I’m very fortunate.
 The crematoria at Tunbridge Wells, Brighton, Eastbourne and Crawley are all within easy reach.
 And actually I am always happy to travel further.
 I have conducted funeral ceremonies at Worthing and Maidstone recently.

-But now I have a new crematorium almost on my doorstep.
-I was invited to visit the new Wealden Crematorium near Horam, easy to find on the A267.
+But now we have a new crematorium on our doorstep, easy to get to on the A267.

 Wealden Council, conscious of the need to protect our environment, took ecological and environmental advice, resulting in 30 acres of beautiful grounds, wildflower meadows and pasture.